1. POST PALS – SEND A NOTE, CARD, EMAIL OR GIFT TO BRIGHTEN A VERY SICK CHILD’S DAY

 “…the level of functional impairment in people who suffer from CFS is comparable to multiple sclerosis, AIDS, end-stage renal failure, chronic obstructive pulmonary disease.
 The disability is equivalent to that of some well-known, very severe medical conditions.”
 Dr. William Reeves, former CDC Chief of Viral Diseases Branch, 2006 CDC Press Conference

 “Patients range from being forced to work less, to being bedridden to being hospitalized hardly able to speak or move… the lowest functioning of any chronic illness.
 It is estimated that only 5% of patients ever reach a full recovery; The majority suffer for decades and lifetimes.
 It costs our nation an estimated 24 billion dollars per year in lost productivity and medical costs as people literally drop off the map… To give you some perspective on how little the illness is funded, HIV receives $25,000 per patient per year and CFS receives $1.56 per patient per year.
 That is shockingly little funding for an illness as serious…” CFS Research Center, Stanford University

 Stanford University School of Medicine study finds brain abnormalities of diminished white matter and white matter abnormalities in the right hemisphere in M.E. patients (2014).

 Myalgic Encephalomyelitis International Consensus Criteria, Journal of Internal Medicine

-A VERY SERIOUS, DEVASTATING – AND CONTAGIOUS – DISEASE…
+A VERY SERIOUS, DEVASTATING – AND SEEMINGLY CONTAGIOUS? – DISEASE…

 “…over 60 M.E. outbreaks have been recorded worldwide since 1934…” hfme.org